 Culture is taking centre stage during 2020, as part of a year-long campaign to showcase Hertfordshire’s creative opportunities.

 To find out more, visit the HYOC2020 website, where you can sign up to the mailing list for news and updates.
 You can also follow @HYOC2020 on Instagram, Twitter and @HertsYOC2020 on Facebook to keep up to date with the campaign as it develops. #HYOC2020

 Coronavirus (COVID-19): If you are planning to attend any #HYOC2020 events, please first check with the event organiser and consider the Government guidelines before attending.
 There is more guidance on the Hertfordshire County Council website.

-- Anna's Funky Art Online Workshops - join Dacorum artist Anna Schofield for online Zoom art and wellbeing workshops, starting on 3rd June with Mindfulness and Collage, Decoupage for Fun and Abstract Watercolour workshops.
+- Anna's Funky Art Online Workshops - Join Dacorum artist Anna Schofield for online Zoom art and wellbeing workshops.
+In July, Anna is offering Mindfulness and Collage, Decoupage for Fun and Abstract Watercolour workshops.
 See website for details and booking.